ravachol/kew/README.md

 kew (/kjuː/) is a command-line music player for Linux.

 ## Features

  * Search a music library with partial titles.
  * Creates a playlist based on a matched directory.
  * Display album covers as ASCII art or as a normal image.
  * Control the player with previous, next and pause.
- * Has gapless playback and supports 24-bit audio.
+ * Has gapless playback (between files of the same format and type) and supports 24-bit audio.
+ * Does not yet work well with very long audio files that are not mp3, wav or flac.

 ## Name Change